andikasagala/Drugs-And-Herbal/README.md

 Purposes:
 - Guide for your Mens sana in corpore sano
 - Find out what is your Medic Doctor's Prescription about. ie: side effect, contradiction, complication, etc
-- Share your new herbal recipe with another users
+- Share your new herbal recipes with another users and community
 -